bids-apps/MRtrix3_connectome/README.md

 *** WARNING: Incomplete ***

-The [bids/MRtrix3_connectome](https://hub.docker.com/r/bids/mrtrix3_connectome/) Docker container enables users to generate structural connectomes from diffusion MRI data using state-of-the-art techniques, and perform statistical analysis of these connectomes between groups.
+The [bids/MRtrix3_connectome](https://hub.docker.com/r/bids/mrtrix3_connectome/) Docker container enables users to generate structural connectomes from diffusion MRI data using state-of-the-art techniques.
 The pipeline requires that data be organized in accordance with the [BIDS specification](http://bids.neuroimaging.io).

 In your terminal, type:
 ```{bash}